tf2-automatic/tf2-automatic/apps/item-service/README.md

 - <del>Keeps a list of items currently in offers to avoid offering the same item multiple times</del>
 - <del>Records the history of bought and sold items</del>
 - Periodically updates TF2 schema definitions
+- Loads and parses inventories into a common format and caches the result
 - <del>Integrates with bot and bot-manager applications to oversee stock and trading activities</del>

 ## Prerequisites